Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

 Since $\mathrm{PD}^2$-pairs are geometric, $K$ is the fundamental group of a compact aspherical surface $\Sigma$ with boundary components in one-to-one correspondence with the elements in $\mathcal{H}_K$, and there exists $\alpha \in \mathrm{Out}(\pi_1(\Sigma))$ such that

 It remains to show that the outer automorphism $\alpha$ of $\pi_1(\Sigma)$ is induced by a homeomorphism of $\Sigma$.
+When $\Sigma$ is a closed surface, this is a classical result, usually attributed to Dehn, that was proved by Nielsen in \cite{Nielsen1927} in the orientable case and by Mangler \cite{Mangler1939} in the non-orientable case.

+Suppose now that $\Sigma$ has non-empty boundary.
 It is clear that the conjugation action of $t$ permutes the $K$-conjugacy classes of the subgroups in $\mathcal{H}_K$, and thus the outer automorphism $\alpha$ permutes the conjugacy classes of the elements of $\pi_1(\Sigma)$ corresponding to the boundary components of $\Sigma$.
 Now by Theorems~5.7.1 and 5.7.2 in \cite{ZieschangVogtColdewey1980}, $\alpha$ is induced by a homeomorphism $f \colon \Sigma \to \Sigma$.
 Hence $G$ is isomorphic to the fundamental group of the mapping torus of $f$.
 The boundary components of the mapping torus are tori or Klein bottles in one-to-one correspondence with the set $I$, and this correspondence identifies their fundamental groups with the groups in $\mathcal H$.
 This proves the theorem. \end{proof}

 We say a 3-manifold $M^3$ is \emph{sporadic} if it is an $\mathbb{S}^2$- or $\mathbb{RP}^2$-bundle over the circle.